Mark (rapper): 2019–present: SuperM and rejoining NCT Dream

-On August 7, 2019, Mark was confirmed as a member of SuperM, a supergroup created by SM Entertainment in collaboration with Capitol Records.
+On August 7, 2019, Mark was confirmed as a member of SuperM – a supergroup created by SM Entertainment in collaboration with Capitol Records.
 The group began promoting in October of that year in the American music market.
 SuperM's self-titled debut EP was released on October 4, 2019, led by the single "Jopping".
 Mark continued to promote with SuperM throughout 2020, through the release the group's first studio album, Super One.
 On April 14, SM Entertainment announced through an official statement that Mark would be rejoining NCT Dream, thus abolishing their original age-based graduation system.
 His return was affirmed through his participation in the NCT Dream song "Déjà Vu" on the group-wide studio album NCT 2020 Resonance.

-On January 28, 2022, it was announced that Mark would release his first single, "Child", on February 4, as part of NCT Lab.
+On January 28, 2022, it was announced that Mark would release his first single, "Child".
+Specifically, it was set to be released on February 4, as part of NCT Lab.
 "Child", described as an emotional hip-hop track, was commended for its lyrics.

+On March 30, 2023, it was announced that Mark would release his new solo song and second single, "Golden Hour", on April 7, as part of NCT Lab."Golden Hour" described as a hip-hop genre song that combines impactful guitar and drum sounds and flashy rapping and also a self-produced song.
+The song featured lyrics referencing a highly memed Twitter review from the celebrity chef Gordon Ramsay for fried eggs he made on It's Dangerous Beyond the Blanket.

+On May 16, 2024, Mark announced the start of his solo album, set to be released in February 2025, with a digital single titled "200."
+The new song "200" is a drum & bass track based on rock sounds, featuring a captivating blend of early 2000s electric guitar sounds and lyrical melodies.
+The lyrics convey the meaning of love, describing how two people make each other shine brighter and how their relationship becomes more perfect when they are together.

+On December 11, 2024, it was confirmed that Mark would release his new single, "Fraktsiya", featuring Lee Young-ji, along with a music video.
+The single "Fraktsiya" is a hip-hop track defined by its powerful 808 bass and highly repetitive synthesizer sounds over a house-style chord progression.
+'Fraktsiya,' which means 'spy' in Russian, is referenced in the lyrics to describe Mark and Lee Young-ji's experiences navigating between K-pop and hip-hop.
+The comparison highlights their ability to move between the two genres like 'spies,' showcasing their confidence and skill in delivering impressive performances across both fields.
+Subsequently, the release of his solo album, originally scheduled for February 2025, was postponed to April 2025, with SM Entertainment stating that the delay was to 'ensure better quality'.

+Mark's debut studio album, The Firstfruit, was released on April 7, 2025.
+The album featured the lead single titled "1999".